 - 1. Manage an extensive agriculture facility. - 2.
 Rear fish from egg to market. - 3.
 Develop a water delivery and quality management system. - 4.
 Propagate plants sexually and asexually. - 5.
 Develop and implement an integrated pest management system. - 6.
 Develop and implement a comprehensive management program for exotic and domestic animals.

 Applied Pre-Engineering - AAS

-The Associate of Applied Science Degree in Applied Pre-Engineering is designed to provide students with a working knowledge of engineering concepts.
+The Associate of Applied Science Degree in Applied Pre-Engineering is designed to provide students with a working knowledge of engineering concepts and prepare them to transfer into a university engineering program.